#WeWant: Summer breezes

 June is that brief time in Milwaukee when the weather is great.
 You can leave the windows open, forget about the AC, and even spend some quality time in your backyard soaking in the start of the season.

 Here are a few items I'm enjoying this month that make it even cooler by the lake.

 It's hard to say if an air purifier really works, so sometimes you have to take the manufacturer at its word.
 As someone with two cats and a dog who all like to jump on my bed, one can see why my bedroom might get a little, uh, stale.
-But changing out filters on air purifiers is a pain, so I really do like the Airfare Tulip.
+But changing out filters on air purifiers is a pain, so I really do like the Airfree Tulip.
 You just plug it in and leave it.
 No sound, no filters to change, and it works in rooms up to 450 square feet.
 According to the company, their patented Thermodynamic TSS technology destroys mold, dust mites, bacteria, viruses, pollens, pet dander, tobacco and other organic allergens.
-All I know is that my bedroom smells like like pets.
+All I know is that my bedroom smells less like pets.

 The exact model I own is discontinued on Amazon, but this aromatherapy oil diffuser has more than 15,000 positive reviews, so it's probably a good one.
 I use mine right before bed with peppermint oil to usher in a good night's sleep.
 With multiple colors and auto shut-off, it's a good way to set the mood for relaxation.
 And it cools down my bedroom just a little, too.